Nine Kauai Snorkel Spots

 7. Salt Pond Park

-Salt Pond Park is a smaller beach to the west of south shore.
+Salt Pond Park is a smaller beach along Kauai's southwest shore.
 It is protected from waves and currents on both sides by rocks and reefs.
 There’s plenty of fish to see here, and the waters are generally quite calm.

 East Coast Snorkel Spots